 During surgery, the doctor will first examine your shoulder joint to visualize the torn part of the rotator cuff before cleaning out the torn tissue and inserting anywhere from 1 to 4 composite, bio-absorbable anchors into the top of the humerus.
 These anchors are made of tricalcium phosphate (coral) and are gradually absorbed by the body over time, long after the tear has healed.
 Sutures attached to these anchors are then passed through the torn rotator cuff and used to secure it back in place.
 These operations will typically include a procedure known as a subacromial decompression, in which the surgeon will shave off the underside of the acromion (the pointy bone on the outside of your shoulder).
 This helps to free up extra space for the rotator cuff and essentially bathes the new repair in bone marrow- your body’s own stem cells.

 RCR with biceps tenodesis

 Platelet Rich Plasma (PRP) Injections

-Currently, Dr. Spencer and his research assistant are concluding a study examining the effectiveness of Platelet-Rich Plasma (PRP) injections for specific types of partial rotator cuff tears.
+Currently, Dr. Spencer and his research assistant are awaiting publication of a study examining the effectiveness of Platelet-Rich Plasma (PRP) injections for specific types of partial rotator cuff tears.
 Head over to our Research page for more information!